Jamilya123/InnoML/README.md

 ##Announcements

 * Please fill [anonymous feedback form about the course](https://docs.google.com/forms/d/1whqK0jbsp7fSLpXmyt1AtLFaPugczOBx_imuBVjFTaw/viewform)
-* Please join the newly created group of all students who graduated from my machine learning course in [vkontakte](https://vk.com/ml_alumni).
 * If you want to improve your grades, you can participate in some [active kaggle competition](https://www.kaggle.com/competitions) and before 23:59 May 17 send me presentation with your solution and code.
 Your grade will be increased (C->B, B->A) if I see that you worked thourougly with data, specifically if I see in your presentation:
   * your best algorithm
   * alternative algorithms that you tried